 Our Lady of the Holy Cross Abbey is a Roman Catholic monastery of the Cistercian Order, following the Rule of St Benedict.

-The Hours of Our Days
+Our Prayer and The Hours of Our Days

 “Let nothing therefore be put before the Work of God.”